pivaldi/go-modular-monolith-white-paper/mmw-platform.md

 # mmw-platform: The Module Runner

-`mmw-platform` is the `ogl/platform` package.
+`mmw-platform` is the `mmw/pkg/platform` package (module path `github.com/piprim/mmw`).
 It provides the runtime that boots every module in the monolith, runs them concurrently, and shuts them all down cleanly when any one fails or the process receives a signal.

 ## 1. Overview